gaois/terminologue/exportimport/tbx-export.md

 ## Everything else

 Any Terminologue data elements not mentioned above are **not** exported to TBX.
-This affects various administrative data (e.g. checking status, publishing status), any source labels attached to terms, definitions etc., notes attached to entries, comments attached to entries, membership of entries in collections, and the labelling of certain entry components as non-essential.
+This affects various administrative data (e.g. checking status, publishing status), any source labels attached to terms, definitions etc., notes attached to entries, comments attached to entries, membership of entries in collections, and the labelling of things as non-essential.